Christie's: Price-fixing scandal in 2000

 In 2000, allegations surfaced of a price-fixing arrangement between Christie's and Sotheby's.
 Executives from Christie's subsequently alerted the Department of Justice of their suspicions of commission-fixing collusion.

 Christie's gained immunity from prosecution in the United States as a longtime employee of Christie's confessed and cooperated with the US Federal Bureau of Investigation.
-Numerous members of Sotheby's senior management were fired soon thereafter, and A. Alfred Taubman, the largest shareholder of Sotheby's at the time, took most of the blame; he and Dede Brooks (the CEO) were given jail sentences, and Christie's, Sotheby's and their owners also paid a civil lawsuit settlement of $512 million.
+Numerous members of Sotheby's senior management were fired soon thereafter, and A. Alfred Taubman, the largest shareholder of Sotheby's at the time, took most of the blame; he and Dede Brooks (the CEO) were given jail sentences, and Christie's, Sotheby's and their owners also paid a civil lawsuit settlement of $512M.

 Insufficient or invalid provenance for looted works

-Christie's has been criticized for "an embarrassing history of a lack of transparency around provenance".
-In 2003, Christie's was criticized for its handling of two Nazi-looted artworks claimed by heirs of the original Jewish owners.
+Christie's has been criticised for "an embarrassing history of a lack of transparency around provenance".
+In 2003, Christie's was criticised for its handling of two Nazi-looted artworks claimed by heirs of the original Jewish owners.
 In one case, it refused to divulge to the heirs the location of an Italian painting formerly owned by Jewish Viennese banker Heinrich Graf, looted by the Gestapo.
 Christie's eventually revealed the holder's name after the Jewish Community of Vienna filed a successful suit in the UK on behalf of Graf's American daughters in late 2004.
-In the other 2003 case Christie's declined to inform the family that it had discovered that a painting consigned to it had been looted from Ulla and Moritz Rosenthal, a Jewish couple murdered in Auschwitz.
+In the other 2003 case Christie's declined to inform the family that it had discovered that a painting consigned to it had been looted from Ulla and Moriz Rosenthal, a Jewish couple murdered in Auschwitz.